 At the time of RIGHT-2, a mix of ambulance services used paper and electronic patient data recording.
-However, all ambulance services are now utilizing electronic health records raising the potential for data to be collected once and shared between the ambulance service and trial database in near real-time.
-This would reduce duplication, transcription errors, and costs.
-Whilst it is recognized that organizations may use different systems, early engagement will help identify processes to ensure that systems can be put in place and research data can be gathered in a time-efficient way, whilst providing carefully considered privacy and governance of data.
-Nevertheless, whether data can be transferred between NHS organizations (i.e., ambulance services and hospital trusts) and outside, e.g., to University trial databases, raises considerable governance issues.
+However, all ambulance services are now using electronic patient care records, raising the potential for data to be collected once and shared between the ambulance service and trial database in near real time.
+This could reduce duplication, transcription errors, and costs.
+While it is recognized that organizations may use different systems, early engagement will help identify processes to ensure that systems can be put in place and research data can be gathered in a time-efficient way, while providing carefully considered privacy and governance of data.
+Nevertheless, whether data can be transferred between NHS organizations (i.e., ambulance services and hospital trusts) and outside (e.g., to university trial databases) raises considerable governance issues.